Telephone Lifeline Programs in Ohio

 - Three consecutive months of current pay stubs;

-- Divorce decree; or child support award or other official documentation containing income information.
+- Divorce decree, child support award, or other official documentation containing income information.

-Lifeline customers of traditional wireline companies receive the following benefits:
+Lifeline customers of traditional wireline companies can receive the following benefits until Dec.
+1, 2024:

 - Waive deposit to establish service;